-(a) The properties identified in this table generate revenue in our franchise, rental, financing and company restaurant operating segments.(b) Of these restaurants, 25 in Florida and six in Canada have been sub-licensed by the area licensee.
+(a) The properties identified in this table generate revenue in our franchise, rental, financing and company restaurant operating segments.

+Applehee's (a)

+(b) Of these restaurants, 25 in Florida and six in Canada have been sub-licensed by the area licensee.

 Of the 1,611 IHOP restaurants operated by franchisees, 57 were located on sites owned by us, 564 were located on sites leased by us from third parties and 990 were located on sites owned or leased by franchisees.
 All of the IHOP restaurants operated by area licensees and 1,640 of the franchisee-operated Applebee's restaurants were located on sites owned or leased by the area licensees or the franchisees.
-We owned one site on which a franchisee-operated Applebee's restaurant was located and one franchisee-operated Applebee's restaurant was located on site leased by us from third parties.
-The 69 Applebee's restaurants we operated as of December 31, 2020 were located on sites leased by us from third parties.
+We owned one site on which a franchisee-operated Applebee's restaurant was located and one franchisee-operated Applebee's restaurants we operated as of December 31, 2020 were located on sites leased by us from third parties.